oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 When Holder Binding is not enforced, any entity in possession of a Combined Format for Presentation can forward the contents to third parties.
-When doing so, that entity may be applying selective disclosure to the SD-JWT that has already been previously selectively disclosed.
+When doing so, that entity may remove Disclosures such that the receiver learns only a subset of the claims contained in the original Combined Format for Presentation.

 For example, a device manufacturer might produce an SD-JWT containing information about upstream and downstream supply chain contributors.